wipfli/about-text-rendering-in-maplibre/README.md

 As mentioned earlier, MapLibre assumes that there is a one-to-one mapping from Unicode codepoint to glyph id.
 In fact, codepoints and glyph ids are treated as identical in MapLibre.
 This leads to another particularity of MapLibre: there is one big font for everything.

 In general purpose text rendering, fonts are created for specific scripts.
-For example, there is Noto Sans Regular for Latin and Noto Sans Greek for Greek.
+For example, there is Noto Sans Regular for Latin and Noto Sans Hebrew for Hebrew.
 Each of these fonts has maybe a few hundred glyphs that are indexed from 1 to n.
 Clients use the fonts as they encounter text segments in matching scripts.

 MapLibre on the other hand would store the glyph for the Latin letter "A" (U+0041) at 0x41, i.e. at a decimal index of 65.
-And the glyph for the Greek letter ALPHA (U+026A) would be stored at 0x26A, i.e. at 4835 in decimal representation.
+And the glyph for the Hebrew letter Alef "א" (U+05D0) would be stored at 0x5D0, i.e. at 1488 in decimal representation.

 Since there are many scripts, this approach leads to one big font which contains tens of thousands of glyphs, all of them stored as SDFs.
-The total size of this big font can be tens if not hundreds of MB and it would be impractical if clients would have to download the entire font to show a map.
+The total size of this big font can be tens of MB and it would be impractical if clients would have to download the entire font to show a map.
 Therefore, the font is cut into glyph ranges with a length of 256.
 For example if a client needs glyph number 78, it will download range 0-255.pbf which has maybe a size of 100 kB or so.

 The one-to-one mapping from Unicode codepoint to glyph id works reasonably well for scripts such as Latin and Greek.
 We do not get any kerning, ligatures, or substitutions, but one can argue that these features are not noticeable to many users or can be worked around in Latin and Greek.
 However, scripts such as Devanagari or Khmer make extensive use of ligatures and text shaping in general and MapLibre is not able to produce anything usable in these cases.